ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 * ``MeterTableSize``: The maximum number of entries allowed on meter table.

 * ``PipelineTables``: The number of pipeline flow tables.

-* ``ProcessingCapacity``: The data rate used to model the pipeline processing capacity (throughput).
-Packets exceeding the capacity are discarded.

 * ``PortList``: The list of ports available in this switch.